jtimonen/personal-website/README.md

 # My personal website
-Static website created using Hugo, and based on the [resume](https://github.com/eddiewebb/hugo-resume) template.
+Static website created using Hugo and the [ananke](https://themes.gohugo.io/gohugo-theme-ananke/) theme.

-## Building
+## Local development

 * clone or download this repo and go to this directory
 * `hugo server -D`(by default starts server at http://localhost:1313/)